EaglerPorts/a1.2.6/README.md

 You can grab the latest build here: [Releases](https://github.com/EaglerPorts/a1.2.6/releases) or compile it yourself.

 ## Compiling
 Run the `CompileClients` script to build the JavaScript and WASM-GC clients.
-The results will be in the "web" folder.
+The results will be in the `web` folder.

 ## Forking
 You are free to fork this project as long as you properly credit [Colbster937](https://github.com/colbster937)